mikaelvesavuori/figmagic/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1a609622737c6c48225c/maintainability)](https://codeclimate.com/github/mikaelvesavuori/figmagic/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/1a609622737c6c48225c/test_coverage)](https://codeclimate.com/github/mikaelvesavuori/figmagic/test_coverage)

-Generate design tokens, export graphics, and extract design token-driven React components from your Figma documents.
-Inspired by [Salesforce Theo](https://github.com/salesforce-ux/theo).
+#### _Generate design tokens, export graphics, and extract design token-driven React components from your Figma documents.
+Originally inspired by [Salesforce Theo](https://github.com/salesforce-ux/theo)._

 Figmagic promotes a structured way of assembling design systems.
 Following the primary principle of atomic design, Figmagic wants you to build from the bottom up, beginning with decomposing the tokens.
 Tokens shape elements, which form components, that are ordered in compositions, which get presented in views...
 You know the drill, though I am switching Brad Frost's nomenclature into something more front-end friendly.